johanhedin/sdrx/README.md

     $ ./sdrx --list

-Note that to use a specific device, it's serial must be used and you must ensure that all devices have unique serials.
+To use a specific device, it's serial must be used and you must ensure that all devices have unique serials.
 Use `rtl_eeprom -s MYSERIAL` from the standard `librtlsdr` package to set unique serials for your RTL devices.
 Airspy devices normaly have unique serials and you do not have to worry about them.

-> Note 4: Airspy R2 devices are described as "AirSpy NOS" in the listing.
+> Note 5: Airspy R2 devices are described as "AirSpy NOS" in the listing.
 This is what they call themselves when queried over the USB bus and is nothing `sdrx` can do anything about.

 Support for multiple channels is available as well.
-Just list the channels as arguments.
-The channels must fit inside 80% of the available bandwidth (same as 80% of the sample rate):
+Just specify the channels as arguments (the channels must fit inside 80% of the sampling frequency used):

     $ ./sdrx --gain 40 118.105 118.280 118.405 118.505

-The more channels you list, the more processing power will be used.
+The more channels you specify, the more processing power will be used.
 Please monitor your system load when running `sdrx` with many channels to get an understaning of how much you can load your specific system.
 Especially Airspy devices combined with many channels consume quite some processing power at the moment.

-If the connection to a device is lost while `sdrx` is running, `sdrx` will auto reconnect when the device reappears on the USB bus.
+If the connection to a device is lost while `sdrx` is running, i.e. the device is being unplugged from the USB bus, `sdrx` will auto reconnect when the device is plugged in again.
 There is no need to restart the program just because a device disappears for some reason.
 Some RTL based dongles have rather flimsy USB connectors and a device easily disconnects by just moving it sligthly.

 Sample rate defaults to 1.44MS/s for RTL devices and 6MS/s for Airspy devices, if not set explicitly.
 Change to your liking with the `--sample-rate` option:

     $ ./sdrx --sample-rate 2.56 118.280 118.405 118.505

+As stated earlier, the sample rate dictates the RF bandwidth that can be used.
+If, for example, a sample rate of 2.56 MS/s is used, the available RF bandwidth will be 2.56 * 0.8 = 2.048 MHz.
+For a rate of 1.44 MS/s it will be 1.44 * 0.8 = 1.152 MHz.
+And so on.

 Available rates for each device is shown in the output from the `--list` option.

+> Note 6: When specifying a sample rate, use the exact text of the rate as shown when using `--list`, i.e. if the list say 2.56, you enter 2.56.
+If the list say 0.96, you enter 0.96.
+If the list say 10, you enter 10.
+And so on.
+Do not include "MS/s" after the rate value.
+Do not use comma (,) as decimal separator.
+Do not try to set anything else other than what is shown with `--list`.

 Output in single channel mode